-The North London derby is one of the fiercest rivalries in English football, with Arsenal and Tottenham regularly doing battle at the top of end of the Premier League.
+The North London derby is one of the fiercest rivalries in English football, with Arsenal and Tottenham regularly doing battle towards the top end of the Premier League.

-Both the Emirates and Tottenham Hotspur Stadium host North London derbies.
-There is also a possibility the two could meet at Wembley in the latter stages of the FA Cup.
+Both the Emirates and the Tottenham Hotspur Stadium host North London derbies.
+There is also a possibility the two could meet in either the EFL Cup or FA Cup this season if drawn together.

-The North London derby is one of the standout Premier League fixtures, and is typically broadcast live on British television and across the world.
+Yes.
+The North London derby is one of the standout Premier League fixtures and is typically broadcast live on British television and across the world.

-BT and Sky Sports hold the majority of television rights for the Premier League in Britain and the latter will broadcast Sunday's match on Sky Sports Main Event, Sky Sports Premier League and Sky Sports Ultra HDR.
+Sky Sports and TNT Sports hold the majority of television rights for the Premier League in Britain and the first derby this season will be shown live by Sky Sports.

 The only season since 1950 that the two teams have not faced each other in the league was the 1977/78 campaign following Tottenham's relegation to the Second Division.
 They gained promotion straight back up the following season.

-Of those 192, Arsenal have been the most successful, winning on 80 occasions, while Tottenham have won 61 times.
+Of those 193 fixtures, Arsenal have been the most successful, winning on 81 occasions, while Tottenham have won 61 times.
 There have been 51 draws.

 In recent years, it has been home teams who have tended to dominate the fixture.

-Tottenham have won just twice at Arsenal since the formation of the Premier League in 1992, the latest win coming in November 2010, when they recovered from a two-goal deficit to triumph 3-2.
-Younes Kaboul scored the winning goal.
+Tottenham have won just twice at Arsenal since the formation of the Premier League in 1992, the latest win coming in November 2010, when they recovered from a two-goal deficit to triumph 3-2 - Younes Kaboul scoring the winning goal.

-Tottenham's 5-0 win came five years later when Chris Hughton and Mark Falco both scored twice.
+Tottenham's 5-0 win came five years later in 1983 when Chris Hughton and Mark Falco both scored twice.

 Rohan Ricketts, David Bentley, William Gallas and Emmanuel Adebayor have all been at Arsenal and subsequently joined Spurs.